ncino/snackbard/README.md

 ## Description

 No need to know your iambs from your trochees to use this simple Vue plugin.
-After installing `snackbard`, you will have a global `$snackbard` prototype available in your script with which to manage a material-themed snackbar.
+After installing `snackbard`, you will have a global `$snackbard` prototype available in your script with which to programmatically manage a material-themed snackbar.

 Here are a few examples to show how simple it is to use:
 ```